FatalEncounters/pdp-orm-schema/.github/ISSUE_TEMPLATE/requested-change.md

 ---
-name: Feature request
+name: Requested Change
-about: Suggest an idea for this project
+about: This is a Requested Change to the project
 title: ''
-labels: ''
+labels: Requested Change
-assignees: ''
+assignees: manifestinteractive

 ---

-**Is your feature request related to a problem?
+**Is your requested change related to a problem?
 Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A clear and concise description of what the request is.

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.